code4romania/redirectioneaza/README.md

 ### Migrations

 For database migrations, use the commands for [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).
-`python manage.py migrations` - will display a list of available commands, whereas for example `python manage.py migrations init` would set up the initial migration.
+`python3 manage.py migrations` - will display a list of available commands, whereas for example `python3 manage.py migrations init` would set up the initial migration.

 ### Tests